Stewardship of medically-important antimicrobial drug use in food animals

 VFD Requirements for Veterinarians--For Veterinary Students

-FDA's Center for Veterinary Medicine has updated its Blue Bird label site for cattle, updated January 2016.
+FDA's Center for Veterinary Medicine: Blue Bird label site for cattle, updated June 2016.

 USDA: USDA Antimicrobial Resistance Action Plan